ionic-team/ionic-learn/content/formulas/nav-bar-vs-header-bar.md

 kind: formula
 draft: true
 ---
 There are several ways to create a header at the top of the screen in Ionic.
-Distinct differences exit between the navigation bar and the header bar and their uses within the framework.
-In this formula, we will create both types and explore the differences.
+Distinct differences exist between the navigation bar and the header bar and their uses within the framework.
+In this formula, we will create both types and explore the differences while introducing ourselves to Ionic's navigation view.

 ### A basic header